 - Minimum 3.000 GPA must be maintained throughout the program.

 - Students may be required to successfully complete a 40 hour volunteer experience at a skilled nursing facility if missing from their current academic or work experience.

 - State/Federal background checks may be required for some practicum/internship sites.
 Results indicating one of the disqualifying offenses, whether expunged or current, may result in the inability to be placed at a skilled nursing facility for the required practicum credit hours and may prevent the applicant from applying for licensure required to operate a skilled nursing facility or assisted living facility.
+Contact Ohio Board of Executives of Long Term Services and Supports (BELTSS) for licensure eligibility with a disqualifying offense.
 Please see faculty advisor for more information.